andreasmang/claire/doc/README-INSTALL.md

 ./build_libs.sh --help
 ```

 This will provide information on what parameters you can parse.
-Ideally it should be sufficient to do `./build_libs.sh --build`.
+Ideally, it is sufficient to do `./build_libs.sh --build`.
 You can also build the individual libraries one after another, via the `--bLIBNAME` option, where `LIBNAME` is the name of the library.
 For precise instructions, do `./build_libs.sh --help`.
 If you want to clean up the libraries folder, you can do `./build_libs.sh --clean`.
 The *build* folders will be removed each time you recompile the libraries.

 Please check the `cmake`, `make` and `automake` outputs for errors.
-To check if everything worked you can also take a look at the "build" subdirectories of the individual libraries in the "lib" folder (subdirectories of [external](../external)).
+To check if everything worked you can also take a look at the "build" subdirectories of the individual libraries in the "lib" folder (subdirectories of [deps](../deps)).
 See if folders in "build" were created and the library and include files exist.
+If not, something went wrong during the build.

-### Environment Variables
+### Step 3: Setting Environment Variables
-Before you are able to compile and run CLAIRE you will have to add *environment variables* to your system.
+Before you are able to compile and run CLAIRE you need to add *environment variables* to your system.
 When building the libraries a file called `environment_vars.sh` is created.
 This file should be located in the [debs/libs](../debs/libs) subfolder.
 To add the environment variables temporarily (for the current session) to your system, do

 ```bash
 source environment_vars.sh